sporebyte/mle/README.md

 ## Limitations and future work

-A working baseline does not exhaust the design space; several extensions would be natural with more time.

-**Hyperparameter optimization.** Hyperparameters in this work were chosen from the conventional ranges in the SMILES-generation literature (Segler 2018, Grisoni 2020, Bjerrum & Threlfall 2017).
-A systematic search via Bayesian optimization (e.g. Optuna's TPE sampler) over learning rate, hidden size, layer count, embedding dimension, and dropout would likely yield modest improvements.
-Each trial requires a full training run (~3 hours on Quadro RTX 6000), so even a modest 20-trial sweep is on the order of 60 GPU-hours and was out of scope for the project window.

-**Randomized SMILES augmentation.** The same molecule has many valid non-canonical SMILES representations depending on the traversal starting atom.
-Training on multiple non-canonical forms per molecule — as in Bjerrum & Threlfall 2017 — is reported to improve FCD by exposing the model to a wider range of syntactic paths to the same chemistry.
-This would require regenerating the training set with `Chem.MolToRandomSmiles` and retraining from scratch.
+A few additional approaches could be explored to improve the pipeline:

+- **Hyperparameter optimization.**: A search via Bayesian optimization of hyperparameters could improvements but requires additional time

-**Bidirectional generation (BIMODAL).** Grisoni et al. 2020 argue that the left-to-right reading direction is arbitrary for SMILES, which has no natural beginning or end.
-Their bidirectional architecture generates outward from a randomly selected starting atom in both directions simultaneously and reports modest FCD improvements over the unidirectional baseline.
-We did not pursue this both because the assignment specifies an RNN (which a unidirectional LSTM fully satisfies) and because the architectural change is substantial.
+- **Bidirectional generation (BIMODAL).** Grisoni et al. 2020 argue that the  left-to-right reading direction is arbitrary for SMILES, which has no natural  beginning or end.
+Their bidirectional architecture generates outward from a  randomly selected starting atom in both directions simultaneously

-**Reinforcement-learning fine-tuning.** Methods like REINVENT (Olivecrona et al.
-2017) fine-tune a pretrained generator against a property objective using policy-gradient methods.
-This shifts from distribution-matching toward targeted generation — useful when the goal is to produce molecules with specific properties (drug-likeness, predicted binding affinity, etc.) rather than imitating a training distribution.
-The current project's metric (FCD) is distribution-based, so RL fine-tuning would be a different problem rather than an improvement to this one.

-**Evaluation novelty artifact.** As noted in the Evaluation section, two of the three temperature runs report novelty = 0, almost certainly due to a canonicalization mismatch in the evaluation comparison.
-A correct evaluation would canonicalize both sides before string comparison.
-We did not modify the provided evaluation notebook, as the T = 1.0 result is unaffected and serves as the final submission.
+- **Evaluation novelty artifact.** As noted in the Evaluation section, two of the  three temperature runs report novelty = 0, which should be explored but is not included in this repo

-**Stricter post-processing.** Beyond validity and uniqueness, generated molecules could be filtered for drug-likeness (QED threshold), synthetic accessibility, removal of pan-assay interference compounds (PAINS), or unusual atom-type constraints.
-The provided FCD metric does not reward this, but it would be relevant for any downstream use of the molecules.
+- **Stricter post-processing.**: Beyond validity and uniqueness, generated  molecules could be filtered for drug-likeness, synthetic accessibility or unusual atom-types

 ## Resources